Arnaud6216/Brief-bdd/readme.md

 This project consists of modeling, cleaning, structuring, and optimizing a PostgreSQL database based on the National Address Database (BAN), the official reference containing more than 26 million French addresses.

+## 🐳 Installation with Docker

+To simplify the installation and management of the PostgreSQL database, this project uses Docker.
+This allows you to quickly run an isolated PostgreSQL instance without installing PostgreSQL locally.

+**The project includes a docker-compose.yml file configured to:**
+- Use the official PostgreSQL 18+ image.
+- Set the user, password, and database name (POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_DB — the values are hardcoded for this exercise, but it’s better to use a .env file).
+- Map the local port (e.g., 5433) to the PostgreSQL port in the container (5432) (port 5433 was used because 5432 was already in use on my computer).
+- Persist data in a local volume so that tables and data are retained even after stopping the container.

+**To start the container:**
+Open a terminal and type the command :
+docker-compose up -d

+**Importing data and running SQL scripts:**
+In DBeaver, right-click on the database, then select New SQL Script and execute the various scripts provided in the project (table creation, test data insertion, raw data import, requested queries, etc.).

 ## 1. 📥 Data Exploration

 I used the file from the Doubs department (25) for this exercise.